tarwn/lessthandot-hugo/blogs/content/posts/2013-09-09-real-world-azure-queue-popreceiptmismatch.md

 The cross-queue case is of course included in a test like the one above and available on Github.
 Spoiler: 404 Message does not exist.

-**Conclusion:** When a Message does not exist or it exists but you have the wrong PopReceiptMismatch, you will receive “The specified message does not exist.”
+**Conclusion:** When a Message does not exist or it exists but you have the wrong PopReceiptMismatch, you will receive "The specified message does not exist."

 Here are the tests that I ran against live Azure and the latest emulator: